dee362-lab/radar/README.md

 ## 🔧 Setup & Installation
 1. Connect ultrasonic sensors and servo motor to the Arduino.
 2. Upload the provided code using Arduino IDE.
-3. Observe real-time distance measurements.
+3. Open **Processing 3**, run the `radar_visualization.pde` script.
+4. Observe real-time radar scanning on the Processing GUI.